Azure/azure-sdk-for-java/sdk/spring/README.md

 }
 ```

-You can also use the  `io.spring.dependency-management` plugin and import the BOMs in `dependencyManagement`:
+You can also use the `io.spring.dependency-management` plugin and import the BOM in `dependencyManagement`:

 ```kotlin
 plugins {